dividedbyzeroco/warp-server/readme.md

 // ... additional code to initialize here
 ```

-We can now use the REST API to operate on `alien` objects.
-See the section regarding the REST API for more info.
+We can now use the Object API to operate on `alien` objects.
+See the section regarding the Object API for more info.

 ## Pointers